-Inca Trail to Machu Picchu is the most famous and popular Machu Picchu hike and even one of the most favourite treks in the world.
+The 3-Day Inca Trail to Machu Picchu is a challenging trek that offers a unique alternative to the Classic Inca Trail 4-Day journey.
+Designed for intrepid travelers seeking an adventurous hiking experience, this trail is perfect for those who want to challenge themselves in the great outdoors.
 Discover one of the most pristine landscapes of Peru and experience an Andean journey to the Sanctuary of Machu Picchu.
-Hike the through high mountain passes, highland meadows and tropical cloud forests.
-This 3 day hike to Machu Picchu ends up by entering this Incan sanctuary through the famous Sun´s Gate (“Inti Punku” in Quechua native language).
-Be one of the many adventurers from around the world, who has successfully, done this moderate to difficult Machu Picchu 3 day hike!
+Hike through high mountain passes, highland meadows, and tropical cloud forests.
+The highlight of the 3-day hike to Machu Picchu is reaching the iconic Sun’s Gate (“Inti Punku” in the Quechua native language), the entrance to the Incan sanctuary of Machu Picchu.
+Be one of the many adventurers from around the world, who has successfully, done this moderate to difficult Machu Picchu 3-day hike!!

 3 day Inca Trail tour is one of the best hike to reach to the ancient Inca Trail and in the short time.
 Enjoy the best scenary this original Inca path.
 With paved stone paths and stairs cut into mountain -sides, the trail passes Inca citadels such as Runkurakay, Wiñaywayna, Phuyupatamarca and Machu Picchu, through cloud-forest speckled with orchids and fauna, across high Andean plains and up on to the oxygen-starved Warmiwañusca Pass (4200 m / 13,780 ft).